bureau14/qdb-api-php/doc/QdbQueue.md

 The `QdbQueue` class
 ====================

-Represents a queue in the *quasardb* database.
+Represents a queue of blob in the *quasardb* database.
 It's a double-ended queue, you can both enqueue and dequeue from the front and the back.

 Example